cyb0124/OCRemote/README.md

 # OCRemote
-OCRemote is an OpenComputers program by cyb0124 for item management and auto-crafting.
+OCRemote is an OpenComputers program by cyb0124 for storage-management and auto-crafting.
 Main features include:
-  - Extensive reuse of same machines for multiple recipes.
+  - Reuse and parallelization of machines for multiple recipes.
-  - Prioritization of recipes based on the current number of items stored. (e.g. deciding which crop to grow, or deciding which ore to process first.)
+  - Prioritization of recipes based on the demand. (e.g. deciding which crop to grow, or deciding which ore to process first.)
   - Robust handling of multiple-input recipes to prevent clogging (e.g. for alloy furnaces).
   - Preventing recipes from using up the last seed/sapling/etc.
   - Processing excessive items (e.g. saplings from tree farm).